 - Place onto greased cookie sheet or prepared baking sheet or baking pan.

 - Bake 7 minutes and flip fish.

-- Bake 8 more minutes, until panko is golden brown and fish is 155 degrees.
+- Bake 8 more minutes, until panko is golden brown and fish is 155 degrees F.

-- Garnish with lemon and rosemary (optional) and serve beer-battered baked cod with favorite chips.
+- Garnish with lemon wedges and rosemary (optional) and serve beer-battered baked cod with favorite chips (or french fries).

 Printable Baked Beer Battered Cod Recipe

-Thanks to Cheryl Najafi, New York Times best-selling author of You’re So Invited: Panic Less, Play More and Get Your Party On!
+Thanks to Cheryl Najafi, New York Times best-selling author for sharing this delicious fish recipe!
 She is revolutionizing party planning and hosting with simple, affordable, easy-to-do tips that ‘break the rules’ of “proper” entertaining.
 I hope you enjoy her delicious and easy to make beer-battered baked cod recipe.
 Let us know how you like it!